-The Rarámuri people (also known as Tarahumara by non-Rarámuri) are an indigenous group living in the Sierra Tarahumara, a part of the Sierra Madre Occidental mountain range in the northern Mexican state of Chihuahua.
-This region of high sierras and deep canyons boasts an exceptional ecological diversity, and is home to some of the most resilient indigenous societies in the North American continent.
+The Rarámuri people (also known as Tarahumara by non-Rarámuri) are an Indigenous group living in the Sierra Tarahumara, a part of the Sierra Madre Occidental mountain range in the northern Mexican state of Chihuahua.
+This region of high sierras and deep canyons boasts exceptional ecological diversity and is home to some of the most resilient Indigenous societies on the North American continent.
 The Rarámuri (about 70,000 people, living mostly in isolated settlements and small villages scattered across the Sierra Tarahumara) speak a distinct language and have maintained a strong identity and vibrant cultural traditions through over five centuries of contact with the now prevailing Spanish-speaking population.
-They are subsistence farmers, and have traditionally also relied extensively on a variety of wild plant and animal species for food, medicine, and other basic needs.
+They are subsistence farmers and have traditionally also relied extensively on a variety of wild plant and animal species for food, medicine, and other basic needs.

-However, their long-term adaptation to this mountainous region and their ability to sustain their livelihoods and way of life—and ultimately to retain their cultural and linguistic identity—have been severely threatened by rapid environmental, socio-cultural and economic changes brought about by virtually unrestricted mining, logging, ranching, mass tourism and now increasingly the drug trade, all of which have been facilitated by extensive road development and the building of other major infrastructure.
-These activities have collectively resulted in massive deforestation causing the loss of forest plant and animal species; overgrazing; soil erosion with consequent loss of water resources; frequent droughts and flash floods; water pollution; decrease of arable lands and diminished soil quality and fertility, resulting in lower crop yields and periodic crop failures; displacement from traditional lands; out-migration, especially of the younger generations, due to inability to make a living in the communities; induced social and cultural change; social dislocation and loss of social cohesion; erosion of intergenerational transmission of values, beliefs, knowledge, practices and language; and a variety of health and nutritional issues.
-Adding to these woes, global warming is s projected to bring long-term drought to the region.
+However, their long-term adaptation to this mountainous region and their ability to sustain their livelihoods and way of life — and ultimately to retain their cultural and linguistic identity — have been severely threatened by rapid environmental, socio-cultural, and economic changes brought about by virtually unrestricted mining, logging, ranching, mass tourism, and now increasingly the drug trade, all of which have been facilitated by extensive road development and the building of other major infrastructure.
+These activities have collectively resulted in massive deforestation causing the loss of forest plant and animal species; overgrazing; soil erosion with consequent loss of water resources; frequent droughts and flash floods; water pollution; decrease of arable lands and diminished soil quality and fertility, resulting in lower crop yields and periodic crop failures; displacement from traditional lands; out-migration, especially of the younger generations, due to inability to make a living in the communities; induced social and cultural change; social dislocation and loss of social cohesion; erosion of intergenerational transmission of values, beliefs, knowledge, practices, and language; and a variety of health and nutritional issues.
+Adding to these woes, global warming is projected to bring long-term drought to the region.

 According to the priorities expressed by the Rarámuri, the project was conceived in phases.
 While the ultimate goal was the development of an on-the-ground, practical education program that would assist the Rarámuri in their effort to recover and take direct control over the eco-cultural health of their landscape and communities, initial steps focused on bringing in potable water to one of the two participating communities, developing tree nurseries and home gardens, assessing issues of health, hygiene and sanitation, and addressing literacy for women.
 For these purposes, Terralingua formed an interdisciplinary team of collaborators with expertise in biocultural diversity, ecosystem health, human health, hydrology, ecological restoration, and indigenous education.
 Project activities in this phase took place between 2006 and 2008, with five field visits by Terralingua team members, while community members continued activities between visits.